Can I use my Windows user account to access SQL Server from Linux and UNIX?

 Yes.
 The SQL Server ODBC driver supports Windows Authentication, a SQL Server authentication mode that allows you to log into SQL Server with your Windows account.

-If your user account belongs to a Windows domain, the SQL Server ODBC driver will attempt to detect the domain automatically, which simplifies data source configuration and reduces the impact of changes you make to your domain structure.
+If your user account belongs to a Windows domain, the SQL Server ODBC driver attempts to detect the domain automatically, which simplifies data source configuration and reduces the impact of changes you make to your domain structure.

 The SQL Server ODBC driver also supports SQL Server Authentication, which requires users to specify a SQL Server login ID and password when they connect.